Q: What is National Voter Registration Day?

 Q: Is this part of a campaign or political party?

 A: No. We don't support or endorse any candidate or issue.
 We're strictly non-partisan.
-That means when you agree to participate, you agree that you won't tell other people how to vote.
+That means when you agree to participate, you agree that you won't tell other people how to vote or who to vote for.
 We're about democracy.
 We don't care how you vote, just that you do vote!

 Q: I've never registered someone to vote before.
 Will you help teach me how?

 We wish we could personally train every single person, but we can't.
 As we move closer to the date, organizations who specialize in voter registration will offer training.

 As with previous years, many of our partners will offer webinars and training sessions for people or groups who are interested in participating.
 If you decide to create your own voter registration event come Spring 2014 when partner sign up opens, we'll also send you a packet of materials that will provide basic information about planning your voter registration drive.
 However, it's ultimately each individual’s responsibility to make sure they know the rules and regulations around voter registration for their state.

 Q: Are there other people in my area doing this?

 A: Once voter registration events are uploaded on our website beginning in Spring 2014, you’ll be able to find events near you and send an email to the event organizer to join as a volunteer or to coordinate together to plan a joint event.